Cego: Normal games

-In social rounds, the game value is the amount in (euro) cents earned by the declarer from each defender if the game is won.
-If it is lost, the declarer pays the same to each defender.
-In tournaments or other games where points are reckoned, the game value is earned in plus points and paid in minus points.
-A Solo wins double and loses single; a Countersolo wins fourfold and loses double.
+In social rounds, each contract has a game value in (euro) cents.
+This is multiplied by a factor based on the declarer's score in card points; in the table this is negative if the declarer lost.
+Note that a Solo wins double and loses single; a Countersolo wins fourfold and loses double.
+The game values and factors are:

-Example: if Anna wins a One Pip game (game value 3) with 47 card points, she earns 3 x 3 = 9 cents from each defender (see green cell above) i.e. a total of 27 cents.
+Example: if Anna wins a One Pip game (game value 3¢) with 47 card points, she earns 3¢ x 3 = 9¢ from each defender i.e. a total of 27¢.
 If game points are used instead of money, Anna scores +27 and each defender -9 game points.
-If Anna loses the game with 27 card points, she pays each defender 2 x 3 = 6 cents (see red cell above), paying out a total of 18 cents.
-In soft score, she would deduct -18 games points and each defender would score + 6.
+If Anna loses the game with 27 card points, she pays each defender 3¢ x 2 = 6¢, paying out a total of 18¢.
+In soft score, she would deduct -18 games points and each defender would score +6.